Salebarn/Salebarn.github.io/_posts/2022-12-01-New-Business-Development.markdown

 ## The market for talent has changed

-Perhaps by the day ... or hour ... and through the rise of subscription-based content-providing professionals.
+Perhaps by the day ... or hour ... and through the rise of subscription-based content-providing professionals ... it takes an enormous amount of time ... but, slowly humans are becoming more independent in how they work, how they spend their hourly lives ... *slowly*, slowly, SLOWLY we are seeing the demise of slavery, that includes the ***wage*** slavery of typical worklives.

 This is all about the listing that companies post ... we are probably not actually going to apply for these positions, but these posted positions do give an indication of what kinds of skills were important when the positions were posted ... things change rapidly, but other than talking directly with companies who need services (ie what inbound marketing is about), there's probably not a better way to find out where the needs for talent/skills is the hottest.